How to Train a Great Pyrenees

 - Keep sessions short and sweet.
 And always end them on a positive note.

-- Don't bore your Pry with tediously long training sessions and repetitive commands.
-Ask for different commands and add treat variety into the mix so to keep him on his toes.
+- Don't bore your Pry with tediously long training sessions and repetitive commands (cues).
+Ask for different cues and add treat variety into the mix so to keep him on his toes.

 - Proof your training by changing environments.
 Ask for sits in the home, and then move to the yard, then on walks, around people, around other dogs etc.

-- This breed tends to become bored and destructive digging and barking when left alone in the backyard.
-Pyr thrive when they live with the owners inside the house.
+- This breed tends to become bored and destructive, so digging and barking may take place when left alone in the backyard.

 - Socialization is a must so the Pry can learn how to behave around strangers.
 Without careful socialization, the Pry may become suspicious of everyone.
 Aggressive behaviors are not part of the Pry's temperament, according to the Great Pyrenees Club of Southern Ontario.
 Indeed, according to the breed standard: "Although the Great Pyrenees may appear reserved in the show ring, any sign of excessive shyness, nervousness, or aggression to humans is unacceptable and must be considered an extremely serious fault."